This post is sponsored by Walmart.

 10. Add Baking Sofa to the Fridge, Freezer, and Pantry

 While you’re at it, place a cup of baking soda in an open container in your refrigerator, freezer, and pantry to neutralize food odors.
+You can place a small bowl of coffee grounds in a fridge or freezer to absorb smells too.

 11. Simmer White Vinegar After Cooking